-Depending on the agave varietal, the quiote can shoot up to a height as tall as 30 feet (about 9 meters) so that they are far out of reach from animals and harm.
+Depending on the agave varietal, the quiote can shoot up to a height as tall as 30-40 feet so that they are far out of reach from animals and harm.

 Why velociraptor?
-A warrior needs her steed.
+This warrior needs her steed.
+A velociraptor is an Erstwhile creature (more on that in a moment).
 And I think we can all agree that a velociraptor is much more awesome than, say, a horse.
-The Erstwhile velociraptor is fast.
-It is ferocious but loyal.
-It has a delightful Mexican Game of Thrones sensibility, and a great smile to boot.
+She is fast, and steadfast.
+She is ferocious but loyal.
+She has a delightful Game of Thrones sensibility, and a great smile to boot.

-IS THAT A BABY I SEE THROUGH THE BOTTLE?
+IS THAT A BABY IN THE BOTTLE?

-WHY IS OUR MEZCAL BRAND CALLED ERSTWHILE?
+WHY IS OUR MEZCAL PROJECT CALLED ERSTWHILE?

 Definition: belonging to an earlier time or tradition